sagieramos/unitTesting/README.md

 ### Class Description

-I've implemented a simple `Calculator` class with four methods: `add`, `subtract`, `divide`, and `multiply`.
+We've implemented a simple `Calculator` class with four methods: `add`, `subtract`, `divide`, and `multiply`.

 ### Testing

-I've written comprehensive tests for each calculator method:
+We've written comprehensive tests for each calculator method:

 1. `add` method: Tests for addition functionality.
 2. `subtract` method: Tests for subtraction functionality.
 3. `divide` method: Tests for division functionality and handling division by zero.
 4. `multiply` method: Tests for multiplication functionality.

-I've organized tests for each method using the `describe` method for better readability.
+We've organized tests for each method using the `describe` method for better readability.

 ## Task 4: Capitalize Function with TDD